molssi-seamm/molssi-seamm.github.io/docs/users/tutorials/tutorial-1.rst

 Tutorial 1: Getting Started
 ***************************

-This first tutorial covers creating a very simple flowchart, running the calculation, and examining the results in the Dashboard.
-It will go through the steps carefully and in detail, because this is your first time using SEAMM.
+This first tutorial covers creating a very simple flowchart and running the calculation.
+The next tutorial, :ref:`tutorial_2` will familiarize you wth the Dashboard and looking at the result for jobs.
+These first couple tutorials will go through the steps carefully and in detail, because this is your first time using SEAMM.
 Subsequent tutorials will assume that you know how build flowcharts, run jobs and look at the output, so will not go into much detail, but will focus instead on the problem to be solved and how to set up a flowchart to address it.

 Make sure that the Dashboard and JobServer are running -- look at the :ref:`installation` section if you don't remember how to get them up.
 In any convenient